adamtuft/loggingdecorators/README.md

 When applied to a function, decorate it with a wrapper which logs the call using the given logger at the specified level.

-The `logger` argument must be an instance of a logger from the logging library.
+The `logger` argument must be an instance of a logger from the logging library, or a function which returns an instance of a logger.

 If `logargs` is `True`, log the function arguments, one per line.